 Leadership Structure.
 The Trust is led by Jerry Szilagyi, who has served as the Chairman of the Board since 2010.
 Mr. Szilagyi is an interested person by virtue of his controlling interest in the Advisor and in Catalyst Capital Advisors LLC, the investment adviser to certain series of the Trust.
 The Board is comprised of Mr. Szilagyi, an Interested Trustee, and Tobias Caldwell, Stephen Lachenauer and Tiberiu Weisz, each an Independent Trustee.
-Mr. Caldwell serves as the Lead Independent Trustee serves as a key point person for dealings between management and the Independent Trustees and assists in setting the agendas for Board meetings.
+Mr. Caldwell serves as the Lead Independent Trustee.
+The Lead Independent Trustee serves as a key point person for dealings between management and the Independent Trustees and assists in setting the agendas for Board meetings.
 The Independent Trustees meet in executive session at each Board meeting.
-Under the Trust's bylaws and governance guidelines, the Chairman of the Board is responsible for (a) chairing Board meetings and between Board meetings.
+Under the Trust's bylaws and governance guidelines, the Chairman of the Board is responsible for (a) chairing Board meetings, (b) setting the agendas for these meetings and (c) providing information to Board members in advance of each Board meeting and between Board meetings.
 The Board believes this is the most appropriate leadership structure for the Trust given Mr. Szilagyi's background in the investment management industry and his experience in providing both advisory and administrative services to other mutual funds.
 Additionally, as the President of MFund Services LLC, which provides management and legal administrative services to the Trust, Mr. Szilagyi is well positioned and informed regarding issues requiring the attention of the Board, and as the leader of the Board, can ensure such issues are included in the Board's agenda for meetings and that appropriate time is allocated to discuss such issues and take any necessary actions.

 Risk Oversight.
 In its risk oversight role, the Board oversees risk management, and the full Board engages in discussions of risk management and receives reports on investment and compliance risk at quarterly meetings and on an ad hoc basis, when and if necessary.
-The Board, directly or through its Audit Committee, reviews reports from among others, the advisers, sub-advisers, the Trust's Chief Compliance Officer, the Trust's independent registered public accounting firm, and the Independent Trustees' counsel, as appropriate, regarding risks faced by the Trust and the Funds and the risk management programs of the Trust, the advisers and certain service providers.
+The Board, directly or through its Audit Committee, reviews reports from among others, the advisers, subadvisers, the Trust's Chief Compliance Officer, the Trust's independent registered public accounting firm, and the Independent Trustees' counsel, as appropriate, regarding risks faced by the Trust and the Fund and the risk management programs of the Trust, the advisers and certain service providers.
 The full Board regularly engages in discussions of risk management and receives compliance reports that inform its oversight of risk management from the Trust's Chief Compliance Officer at quarterly meetings and on an ad hoc basis, when and if necessary.
 The Trust's Chief Compliance Officer also meets at least quarterly in executive session with the Independent Trustees.
-The actual day-to-day risk management with respect to the Funds resides with the Advisor and other service providers to the Funds.
-Although the risk management policies of the Advisor and other service providers to the Funds.
-Although the risk management policies of the advisor and over time, and there is no guarantee that they will be effective.
-Generally, the Board believes that its oversight of material risks is adequately maintained through the risk-reporting chain where the Trust's Chief Compliance Officer is the primary recipient and communicator of such risk-reporting chain where the Trust's Chief Compliance Officer is the primary recipient and communicator of such risk-reporting chain where the Trust's Chief Compliance Officer is the primary recipient and communicator of such risk-reporting chain where the Trust's Chief Compliance Officer is the primary recipient and communicator of such risk-reporting chain where the Trust's Chief Compliance Officer is the primary recipient
+The actual day-to-day risk management with respect to the Fund resides with the Advisor and other service providers to the Fund.
+Although the risk management policies of the Advisor and the service providers are designed to be effective, those policies and their implementation vary among service providers and over time, and there is no guarantee that they will be effective.
+Generally, the Board believes that its oversight of material risks is adequately maintained through the risk-reporting chain where the Trust's Chief Compliance Officer is the primary recipient and communicator of such risk-related information.